 I am both of those people!

 I am feeling the tremendous joy that can only come with the freedom of stating your truth out loud and being finally taken seriously.
 God, it’s been a long time.
 At the same, I realize very acutely that in our society, in our culture, the pure phase of any good cause it painfully short.
 Shorter than an eye blink.
 Anything that starts out as sacred, is almost immediately commodified, hijacked, sliced into soulless taglines, and used for somebody’s enrichment.

 Because, rat race.

-As you know, I recently contributed to #metoo when I spoke up against the man who I hold in great contempt, the former Executive Director of Content Creators Coalition.
+As you know, I have contributed to #metoo when I spoke up against the man who I hold in great contempt, the former Executive Director of Content Creators Coalition.
 My grievances were mostly on the side of corruption and abuse of power but it was #metoo that brought me into the position of being listened to and believed.
 Still an imperfect world.

 The extra careful politeness and respectfulness with which some of my male friends started taking to me afterward did not escape me (LOL)!

 And so, I am puffing my cheeks and making jokes about it in my head.
 You seriously can relax.
 As long as you are not a spiteful, vicious creature who wants to hurt me, silence me, and use me, you have nothing to worry about.

 Here is my social theory, though:

 First, we all have a problem.
 We live in a bullshit society that is designed like a man-eating machine.